This information explains health literacy, including what it is and what you can do to improve your health literacy.

 Ask questions

 Health information can be confusing and sometimes overwhelming.
-It’s normal and okay to be confused or not understand information your healthcare providers give you.
+It’s common and OK to be confused or not understand information your healthcare providers give you.
 Taking steps to better understand your health information can improve your health literacy.
 One of the best ways to do this is to ask questions.

 Ask your healthcare providers any questions you have.
 Be honest about things you don’t understand or that you want more information about.
 It’s also helpful to find out who you should contact if you have more questions after your visit and how you can reach them.